calliope-project/data-module-template/README.md

 ## Resources

-To familarise yourself with `clio` data modules:
+To familiarise yourself with `clio` data modules:

 - This template auto-generates a minimal example.
 You can find more about it in `tests/integration/Snakefile`.
 - Read about the `clio` approach in [our documentation](https://clio.readthedocs.io/).